 Author Frans Johansson shares Pearce’s story in his book “The Medici Effect- What Elephants and Epidemics Can Teach Us About Innovation” as one example of how innovation can take place at the intersection of different industries, people and cultures.

-What is the Medici Effect and how can it be used to drive innovation, collaboration and creative problem-solving?
+What is the Medici Effect and how can it be used to drive innovation, collaboration, and creative problem-solving?
 How can you encourage the development of “intersectional ideas” in your business?

-To answer these questions, let’s learn more about the Medici family and what is meant by the term “Intersection”.
+To answer these questions, let’s learn more about the Medici family and what is meant by the term “Intersection.”

 To illustrate this concept, Johannson tells the story of a young, innovative chef named Marcus Samuelsson in New York City.
 When Samuelsson first came to Manhattan’s “Aquavit”, it was a well-respected restaurant with a one-star rating.
 After a chance meeting with the president of the local president of the Swedish-American Chamber of Commerce, Samuelsson began adding Swedish ingredients and flavors to Aquavit’s usual menu items.
-Soon, he was offering diners exciting food combinations such as Seaweed Pasta, Sea Urchin Sausage and Cauliflower Sauce and Gravlax and Tandoori Smoked Salmon.
+Soon, he offered diners exciting food combinations such as Seaweed Pasta, Sea Urchin Sausage and Cauliflower Sauce, and Gravlax and Tandoori Smoked Salmon.

 Samuelsson possesses a key trait integral to creating the Medici Effect.
 He has low associative barriers.